FriendsOfShopware/FroshPluginUploader/README.md

 ## plugin:update

-Will update some informations about the plugin like description and images
+Will update informations about the plugin from you `Resources/store`-folder

 Valid arguments are:

 ```
-path - path to the /Resources/store
+path - path to the plugin folder
 ```

 For more Information about the Resources/store folder checkout [this](https://github.com/FriendsOfShopware/FroshPluginUploader/wiki/Resources-store-Folder)